syohex/emacs-quickrun2/README.md

 #### other parameters(symbol or string or function)

-You can add any paramters
+You can add any parameters

 ## Key bindings in quickrun2 buffer